A DIY HOMESTEAD PROJECTS GUIDE

 Compared to the Culvert Cistern, Poly tanks are unattractive and metal tanks are expensive.
 Let me further explain…

-Culvert tanks are something you can be proud to show your neighbours whereas poly tanks are somewhat of an eye sore.
+Culvert tanks are something you can be proud to show your neighbors whereas poly tanks are somewhat of an eyesore.
 They are however very similar price.

 Metal tanks are also attractive, but the price per gallon can be at least 2 times more expensive than a culvert tank.

 Culvert tanks can store over 1000 gallons of rainwater at a time.
 Depending on how much rain you get, this can supply you with a large amount of your yearly use without having to depend on city water or having your well go dry.

 Storing and supplying your own water is one of the most rewarding things you can do when living a self-sufficient lifestyle.
 Your fruit trees and garden beds will love the non-contaminated rainwater and it reduces the impact on the environment and aquifers.

 I’ve created this DIY video course to help empower you with fresh, clean rainwater!

 30 progress photos for every step

 1.5 hrs of HD video showing the installation